kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 ### Side Topic: SSH Tips and Tricks

 Notice the pattern we use here in `ssh $HOST <command to run>`.
-We are essentially running the command on our remote server by first ssh into the server.
+We are essentially running the command on our remote server by first ssh into the server and executing the command.

-If you're new to this, go ahead and run `ssh <ip> "ls -la"` on your local machine.
+If you're new to this, go ahead and run `ssh <user>@<ip> "ls -la"` on your local machine.
 You should be able to see the same result as running `ls -la` in your remote server.